Allisterh/HDLPrepro-LocalProjections/README.md

 ## HDLPrepro: Reproducing Adamek, Smeekes, Wilms (2023)

-This package contains code and datasets to reproduce the simulations and applications in Adamek, Smeekes, Wilms (2023) Local Projection Inference in High-Dimensions.
+This R package contains code and datasets to reproduce the simulations and applications in Adamek, Smeekes, Wilms (2023) Local Projection Inference in High-Dimensions.

 ## Installation

-This package can be installed easily with the devtools package:
+This package can be installed with the devtools package:

 ``` r
 utils::install.packages("devtools")